codesharedot/qtum-price-ruby/README.md

-# rublix price
+# get-protocol price

-Gets the rublix price with Python (from JSON).
+Gets the get-protocol price with Python (from JSON).

 https://pythonbasics.org